A Spark of Thought by Pam Misialek (#IamDynGP)

 Not every problem has the same solution, and I think that that is something people are losing sight of.
 As an IT community how do we get back to a place where values matter, where improving the lives and business of customers happens every single day?
 The destiny of GP is in our hands, and what happens next is up to us.
 I believe in our community.
 I believe in GP.
 I believe we can reinvent how we provide solutions in this cloud world.
 At Njevity,, we are doing it today with PowerGP Online and our professional services.

-If you want to have a conversation about solving problems in our community and doing great business, I’d love to talk.
+If you want to have a conversation about solving problems in our community and doing great business, we would love to talk.